Darkona/Aardvark/README.md

   "Bearer" : "String"
 }]
 ```
--The string must be the JWT Token generated when creating the user with /sign-up
+- The string must be the JWT Token generated when creating the user with /sign-up

 **Body**
 ```json lines